 Most sliding hiatus hernias are very small, and most people with a sliding hiatus hernia have no symptoms.
 Symptoms that do occur are usually minor.
-They are usually related to gastroesophageal reflux (see Gastroesophageal Reflux (GERD)) and include indigestion, typically when a person lies down after eating.
-More than 50% of people with hiatus hernia have gastroesophageal reflux disease.
+They are usually related to gastroesophageal reflux Gastroesophageal Reflux Disease (GERD) In gastroesophageal reflux disease, stomach contents, including acid and bile, flow backward from the stomach into the esophagus, causing inflammation in the esophagus and pain in the bottom... read more and include indigestion, typically when a person lies down after eating.
+However, less than 50% of people with hiatus hernia have gastroesophageal reflux disease.
 Leaning forward, straining, and lifting heavy objects make symptoms worse, as does pregnancy.

 Rarely, microscopic or massive bleeding from the lining of the hernia occurs with either type of hiatus hernia.

 Doctors can often see a large hiatus hernia on a chest x-ray.
-Otherwise, people are given barium in a liquid before the x-ray (see X-Ray Studies).
-Barium outlines the digestive tract, making abnormalities easier to see.
+Otherwise, people are given barium in a liquid before x-rays are taken (barium swallow X-Ray Studies of the Digestive Tract X-rays often are used to evaluate digestive problems.
+Standard x-rays (plain x-rays) do not require any special preparation ( see Plain X-Rays).
+These x-rays usually can show a blockage or paralysis... read more ).
+The barium outlines the esophagus, making abnormalities easier to see.

 A paraesophageal hiatus hernia that causes symptoms should be corrected surgically to prevent strangulation.
 Surgery may be done through a tiny incision in the chest or abdomen through which thin instruments and a small video camera are inserted (thoracoscopic or laparoscopic surgery) or may require a full open operation.